 Driving in a fuel-efficient manner is good not only for your car and other traffic participants, but also for your wallet and the environment.
 Yes, the Carbon Tax also gets the latter two points across, but every individual must be willing to go through with the change in order for it to be successful.
 In that sense, adjusting our driving habits can go a long way.
 With modern cars, you are already driving more fuel-efficiently as they cave certain features and capabilities previously unavailable and nature-friendly.
 However, that in itself is not enough.
-Here is what more you can do.
+Here is how to save fuel when driving what more you can do.

 1) Accelerate gently

 The harder you accelerate the more fuel you use.
 In the city, you can use less fuel by easing onto the accelerator pedal gently.
 To be as fuel-efficient as possible, take 5 seconds to accelerate your vehicle up to 20 kilometers/hour from a stop.
 Imagine an open cup of coffee on the dashboard.
 Don’t spill it!